Jobsites

 Read on to learn about what draws bears to jobsites, how to prevent and deter bears from hanging around sites, and what to do if a bear is in the area.

-Why Bears Visit Jobsites: What are Attractants?
+Why Bears Visit Jobsites: What Are Attractants?

 Bears follow their noses and are in constant search of food.
 Jobsites are full of smells that a bear may think are food, which can draw them to the site.
 These are called “attractants.”
 The sources of these smells may offer no nutritional value, but a bear will still investigate.